turnerbenjamin/travel-info-backend/docs/routing-diagrams-and-tests/user-story-1-routing-diagram-and-tests.md

 ### Location Service (LS)

 - [x] LS1-1: It should call findOne on the Location model with the correct coordinate identifier as an argument
-- [x] LS1-2: It should return the correct location where a location with the same coordinates as those supplied is already in the collection
+- [x] LS1-2: It should return correctly formatted response where a location with the same coordinates as those supplied is already in the collection
 - [x] LS1-3: It should throw an error if findOne fails
 - [x] LS1-4: It should call create with the correctly formatted location details on the Location model if findOne returns null
 - [x] LS1-5: It should return a new location document with the correct properties where a location with the supplied coordinates was not already in the collection